AnyiT02/AI-Journal/README.md

 This week I used AI to create a personal gym schedule to accomplish my personal body goals, I also used AI for homework.
 9/14 - Anyi Tasong

 This week I used Ai to summarize important parts of the story ZAMI for my LGBT200 class, very insightful work.
 9/15 - Anyi Tasong

 This week I used AI to understand my homework assignements and provide me with further insight on what to do, then I proceeded to do my work bymyslef with the understandings of what AI said.
 9/23 - Anyi Tasong

 My Birthday is up and coming so I used AI to finish my homework early with me understanding what i'm doing as well.
 Just quickly. - 10/1, Anyi Tasong

 I used AI to complete last weeks excersise.
 10/8 - Anyi Tasong.

+I used AI to help me with this weeks excersise and help add onto my inst311 homework.
+10/21 - Anyi Tasong.